englep10/amzpricebot/README.md

 From `amzpricebot` directory:

-    cp code/example.watch.yml code/watch.yml
+    cp code/example.settings.py code/settings.py

-Edit the watch.yml file with your email and the items you wish to watch.
+Edit the settings.py file with your google email/pwd and the items you wish to watch.
 Each section under "watch" contains the name, desired price, and URL.
 When done run:

     vagrant ssh